-- Worked with San Diego City Council to pass and extend the moratorium on evictions for both commercial and residential renters.
-In addition, created a $15 million rental relief program that is being administered by San Diego’s housing commission.
+- Worked with San Diego City Council to pass and extend the moratorium on evictions for both commercial and residential renters, creating a $15 million rental relief program that is being administered by San Diego’s housing commission.

 - Supported more than 200 families with over $50,000 in direct resources through gift cards and Fast cards during the pandemic.

-- Provided Wi-Fi and phone payments for women with open CPS cases to ensure that the shelter-in-place and no in-person visitation emergency procedures would not prevent family visits.
-Assisted 82 mothers, 12 fathers in maintaining family contact during.
+- Provided wifi and phone payments for women with open CPS cases to ensure that the shelter-in-place and no in-person visitation emergency procedures would not prevent family visits.
+Aided over 100 mothers and fathers to maintain family contact during the pandemic.

 About Leading Edge Fund: